E-Sports: Economics & Management

 - Students should be able to run and interpret OLS regressions.
 Knowledge of Excel or statistical software such as “R” or STATA is required.

-Obligatory or elective in other study programs.
-For further information, check regulations of the study programs.
+Obligatory or elective in other study programmes.
+For further information check regulations of the study programme.

 Person responsible for module: Prof. Dr. Georg Stadtmann